residential Eviction Moratorium

 Frequently Asked Questions About Commercial Leases in response to COVID-19.

 What does the moratorium on evictions mean?

-The bullets below are courtesy of Legal Aid Services of Oregon and the Oregon Law Center that have been modified for clarity.
+The bullets below are courtesy of Legal Aid Services of Oregon and the Oregon Law Center that have been modified for clarity

-Until December 31, 2020, no landlord in Oregon can do any of the following:
+Through June 30, 2021, as long as a tenant has submitted a declaration of hardship, no landlord in Oregon can do any of the following:

 - Give a termination notice for nonpayment of rent, fees, utilities, or other charges

 - Charge a late fee or penalty for nonpayment